Sinisig/nusion-collection/README.md

-# Nusion Project
+# Nusion Collection
-A work-in-progress general-purpose game modding ecosystem.
+A work-in-progress collection of libraries, frameworks, and tools for creating game modifications and modding frameworks.

 ### Project Layout
-Each submodule has their own readme.
-For more information, read their individual readme and generated cargo documentation.
+Each crate has their own readme and documentation.
+For more information, view the documentation contained inside each crate's directory.

 #### nusion
 Main game modding library/framework

 #### nusion-sys
 System abstractions used by nusion.
-<b>This should not be used directly as a dependency</b>
+<b>This should never be used directly as a dependency.</b>
+Instead, you should use the safe(r) high-level wrappers found in the nusion library crate.

 #### nusion-macros
 Macro implementations incorporated into nusion.
-<b>This should not be used directly as a dependency</b>
+<b>This should not be used directly as a dependency.</b>
+Instead, you should use the nusion crate, which includes this crate bundled with it.

 #### nusion-sys-macros
 System abstraction macros used by nusion-macros.
-<b>This should not be used directly as a dependency</b>
+<b>This should never be used directly as a dependency.</b>
+Instead, you should use the safe(r) macros found in nusion-macros.

 ### Build Requirements
  - A Linux installation
  - [Rustup](https://rustup.rs/)

 ### Building
 #### Windows